maptiler/manual/usage.rst

 Tiling scheme - naming of tiles
 ----------
 MapTiler Engine uses Google XYZ naming of tiles, by default.
 It supports also the OSGEO TMS naming (with flipped Y axis), QuadKey naming (known by Microsoft Bing Maps), and ZYX naming (known by Microsoft Bing Maps).
 These tiling schemes are supported only for tile store in the directory (`-store dir`).
+This is **global option**, need to be specified BEFORE the input filenames.

 `-xyz` or `-zxy`
  Google XYZ (top-left origin) naming of tiles.
 Folder path as `output_directory/{z}/{x}/{y}.{ext}`.